xmgbautista/xmgbautista.github.io/README.md

 <br>

 I received my Ph.D. in Economics from the University of Houston.
 My research interests are in macroeconomics, consumption, and household finance.
-My work studies how economic agents make their consumption/savings decisions in the face of uncertainty.
+My work studies how economic agents make their consumption and savings decisions in the face of uncertainty.
 <br>

 ___